MahenParameshwar/flatuicolors-clone/README.md

 ## Features
   <ul>
     <li>
-      The use can create his own collection of colors and store it in a palette
+      User can create his own collection of colors and store it in a palette
     </li>
     <li>
-      He can copy the color and use the rgba,rgb or hex code in his project
+      User can copy the color and use the rgba,rgb or hex code in his project
     </li>
     <li>
-      He can choose between 10 different shades of the same color
+      User can choose between 10 different shades of the same color
     </li>
     <li>
       Can organize the colors in the palette in any order